$1,400,794Average Value$1,436Average Price per Sq Ft295Homes For Sale

 Established haunts and newcomers like Printemps

 For leisure, trendy new eateries have joined classic spots like Delmonico’s, considered the first fine-dining restaurant in the U.S., and Stone Street, the city’s oldest nightlife district.
 “A lot of people think the Financial District dies after working hours, and that’s simply not the case,” says Gandelman.
 “It’s a very fast-growing residential neighborhood and after hours you see people with their kids and dogs.”
 Eataly Downtown, a bread-focused version of the popular Italian market and food hall, and the Alamo Drafthouse, beloved for movies with a meal and cocktails, draw visitors from across the city.
 In nearby South Street Seaport, the Tin Building features a dozen dining and drinking options.
-And Brookfield Place, in neighboring Battery Park, is a mixed-use complex with food courts, a seasonal ice-skating rink and family-family events.
+And Brookfield Place, in neighboring Battery Park, is a mixed-use complex with food courts, a seasonal ice-skating rink and family-friendly events.
 High-end French department store Printemps is slated to open in the One Wall Street building in 2025, which now houses a new two-story Whole Foods and a Life Time Fitness.
 Gandelman notes that Battery Park City is close for more restaurants, bars and events.
 Also of note, the iconic Trinity Church was founded in 1697, although the current structure dates back to 1846.
 (Previous iterations were destroyed first by fire, then by snow.)
 Tourists flock to this Neo-Gothic church for its architecturally impressive features, newer stained-glass windows and historic cemetery, where the famed Alexander Hamilton rests in peace with his immediate family.
 Locals can attend regular services and an ongoing event series offering concerts and talks.

 Eataly serves up traditional Italian dishes for lunch & dinner at Eataly.